To Surveil with Love: Production

-The episode was written by Michael Nobori who served as a production assistant for seasons 20 and 21 and directed by Mark Kirkland and guest stars Eddie Izzard performing impressions of Elizabeth II, Prince Charles and the character Nigel Bakerbutcher.
+The episode was written by Michael Nobori who served as a production assistant for seasons 20 and 21 and directed by Lance Kramer and guest stars Eddie Izzard performing impressions of Elizabeth II, Prince Charles and the character Nigel Bakerbutcher.
 In an effort to attract more viewers for May sweeps, Fox made a week full of musical segments in all the shows called Fox Rocks.
 For The Simpsons, they had a couch gag with the characters lip dubbing Kesha's song "Tik Tok" (P. Diddy vocals were replaced by Nancy Cartwright vocals as Bart Simpson saying the same Diddy lines).
 In an interview about the show, Izzard stated "I'd love to be in it, but they never asked me, and I don't want to push it.
-I think it's because I'm a cult – rather than a mainstream – name".
+I think it's because I'm a cult – rather than a mainstream – name."

 Cultural references

-In the scene where the surveillance cameras are being installed, a truck can be seen with the company name "Orwell Security", which is a reference to George Orwell's Nineteen Eighty-Four.
+In the scene where the surveillance cameras are being installed, a truck can be seen with the company name "Orwell Security," which is a reference to George Orwell's Nineteen Eighty-Four.
 Bart states that blond boys are not dumb, but "evil like in The Karate Kid or World War II," an allusion to Johnny Lawrence, of Cobra Kai.
 The gay bar features Sesame Street-like characters.
 The plutonium that is put in Homer's bag is stated to be powerful enough to create 17 Incredible Hulks and one Spider-Man.
-Also, Comic Book Guy says he is not jolly because San Diego Comic-Con International might be moving to Anaheim.
+Also, Comic Book Guy says he is not jolly because San Diego Comic-Con might be moving to Anaheim.

 Reception

+Viewing figures

 In its original American broadcast, "To Surveil with Love" was viewed by an estimated 6.057 million viewers and an 18–49 Nielsen Rating of 2.7 and an 8 share coming second in its timeslot.
 The episode ranked 25th in the 18–49 Nielsen Ratings for the week the 7th top rated show on Fox in the demographic and 5th highest scripted show.